makma/fingerprintjs.com/content/blog/announcing-our-pro-free-tier-launch.md

 ---
 templateKey: long-form-content
 metadata:
-  title: Announcing our free tier launch - FingerprintJS
+  title: Announcing Pro Free Tier  - FingerprintJS
   description: "Making accurate visitor identification accessible for all with a
     longer unlimited trial period, a free forever tier and no credit card required. "